-All H.324 terminals offering video communication shall support both the H.263 and H.261 video codecs, except H.320 Interworking Adapters (which are not terminals) do not have to support H.263 (see 8.2).
+All H.324 terminals offering video communication shall support both the H.263 and H.261 video codecs, except that H.320 Interworking Adapters (which are not terminals) do not have to support H.263 (see 8.2).
 The H.261 and H.263 codecs shall be used without BCH error correction and without error correction framing.
-There are five standardized image formats: 16CIF, 4CIF, CIF, QCIF, and SQCIF.
+There are five standardized image formats: 16CIF, 4CIF, CIF, QCIF and SQCIF.
+Video may be supported in either one direction (transmit or receive) or both directions.